DevOps-Represent/from-docker-to-kubernetes/6-Deployments-and-Services.md

             - containerPort: 80
 ```

-What the above YAML block says is that we want 2 pods (`replicas: 2`) running with the same pod declaration that we used earlier ( `image: "nginx:alpine"`, `ports:`, etc).
+What the above YAML block says is that we want 1 pod (`replicas: 1`) running with the same pod declaration that we used earlier ( `image: "nginx:alpine"`, `ports:`, etc).
 To apply the file, we simply run the same `apply` command we used before:

 ```
 kubectl apply -f kubes/deployment.yaml